-On some occasions, civil service vacancies or vacant Non-Civil Service Contract (NCSC) positions cannot be filled in a timely manner due to the lead time required for conducting recruitment.
-In this regard, about 15% of the agency workers were deployed to tide over the short-term manpower gap at the relevant workplaces.
+On some occasions, civil service vacancies cannot be filled in a timely manner due to the lead time required for conducting recruitment.
+In this regard, about 16% of the agency workers were deployed to tide over the short-term manpower gap at the relevant workplaces.